zeldaret/mm/docs/jp_rev1_research.md

 ## Japanese message format

-The Japanese Rev A message system is not the NES/US byte-oriented format currently hardcoded in `tools/text/msgdis.py`.
+The Japanese Rev A message system is not the NES/US byte-oriented format. `tools/text/msgdis.py` now selects a native `MessageDecoderJPN` for versions that define `sMessageTableJPN`, and the normal message build selects the `jpn` encoder for `n64-jp-1.1`.

 Verified properties: